-2.2 PAYOFF FUNCTION
+2.3 PAYOFF FUNCTION

-A natural way to assign utility to a decision tree is by using it to classify the known instance-set.
-Each tree is granted a scaled payoff according to its performance.
-We chose to grant higher payoffs to smaller trees (assuming that they perform almost equally with bigger ones).
-This is a way to avoid unnecessary test-values replications along a specific path (an unavoidable side-effect since we do not exclude any already used attribute-value from being used again) while at the same time we derive comprehensible decision trees.
+Having a population of candidate solutions we need a payoff function (or objective function) to assign utility to each one of them.
+A natural way to assign utility to a random decision tree is by using it to classify the known instance-set.
+Then we grant a scaled payoff to the best candidates.
+Furthermore, we chose to grant higher payoffs to smaller trees (assuming that they perform almost equally with bigger ones).
+This is a way to avoid unnecessary test-values replications along a specific path (that can happen since we do not exclude any already used attribute-value from being used again) while at the same time we derive comprehensible decision trees.
 Thus, the fitness function is balanced between accuracy and size:

+payoff(tree i) = CorrectClassified_i2

-$$payoff(tree i) = CorrectClassified_i^{2} \frac{x}{size_i^{2} + x}$$ (Eq.1)
+$$\frac{x}{\text{size}{i}^{2} + x}$$

+(Eq.1)